Dave Mustaine: 1980s

 In February 1987, Megadeth opened for Alice Cooper on his Constrictor tour.
-The band also toured with King Diamond whose previous band, Mercyful Fate, were a huge influence on Megadeth.
+The band also toured with King Diamond, whose previous band, Mercyful Fate, was a huge influence on Megadeth.
 In March, Megadeth's first world tour began in the U.K. Mustaine and Ellefson guested on the band Malice's License to Kill album.
 Megadeth re-recorded "These Boots" for the soundtrack to the film "Dudes", and that summer went on tour with Overkill and Necros.
 Amid drug problems and suspicions of stealing the band's equipment and pawning it for drug money, Mustaine fired Poland and Samuelson after their last show in Hawaii.

 Chuck Behler, who had been Samuelson's drum tech, became Megadeth's new drummer with guitarist Jeff Young replacing Poland.
 Megadeth released their third studio album, So Far, So Good...
 So What!, in January 1988.
 The album contains the song "In My Darkest Hour", which, according to the liner notes of So Far, So Good...
 So What!, was composed after the death of Metallica's bass player Cliff Burton.
 "Hook in Mouth" attacked the Parents Music Resource Center with gusto, although their cover of the Sex Pistols' "Anarchy in the UK", despite a guest appearance from ex-Pistol Steve Jones, was ill-advised in the eyes of Allmusic's critic.

 Later that year, Megadeth opened for Dio and then Iron Maiden on tour before playing the Monsters of Rock festival at Castle Donington in the U.K. with Kiss, Iron Maiden, Guns N' Roses, David Lee Roth, and Helloween.
 Shortly after, Mustaine fired Behler and Young, accusing Young of having thoughts of a relationship with Mustaine's then-girlfriend.
 Around this period, Mustaine produced the debut album from Seattle thrash band Sanctuary, called Refuge Denied.

 Nick Menza, who was Chuck Behler's drum tech, joined Megadeth in 1989, and the band recorded their only track ever as a three-piece: a cover of Alice Cooper's "No More Mr. Nice Guy" for the horror film Shocker.
 Film director Penelope Spheeris would later recount in the Megadeth episode of Behind the Music that Mustaine showed up to the video shoot so fried on heroin and other drugs that he could not sing and play guitar at the same time; therefore, the singing and playing had to be recorded separately.
 Mustaine was arrested for "impaired driving" that March with seven or more drugs in his system and was forced by authorities to enter a rehabilitation program (the first of his 15 visits to rehabilitation centers).